 15 Apr Fiction Nation: Hopelessly Devoted to Books

-This month’s theme is all about Hopes, so I decided to share with you some book-related hopes of mine.
-(Get ready to be sick of the word hope by the end of this article!)
+So I have decided to share with you some book-related hopes of mine… Get ready to be sick of the word hope by the end of this article!

 1. Hopefully, the Paper Towns movie will turn out great.